Collection: Climbing Plants for Pots

 The benefits of climbing plants for pots

 If you don’t have access to a big garden, then you might have thought that growing a climbing plant wasn’t viable for you.
 Think again.
 You can grow a climber on a patio – or even a balcony in some cases!
-Growing a climber in a pot has the obvious benefit of opening up options for more space-limited gardeners, but also has an added benefit in that it allows you to grow more tender plants that need to be brought inside over the colder winter months.
+Growing a climber in a pot has the obvious benefit of opening up options for more space-limited gardeners, but also has an added bonus in that it allows you to grow more tender plants that need to be brought inside over the colder winter months.
 They also enable you to grow a climbing plant away from a wall or fence, in a more open position, by using something like an obelisk.

 Which climbing plants are suitable for container growing?